MSen7/Maharshi-s-Projects/README.md

 Hydrogen_Refined_Graph.ttl is a knowledge graph about the Hydrogen industry.

-'An Iterative Approach to finding pearson coefficient' is a method I developed, using Cypher queries, to find pearson coefficients between all pairs of parameters having numerical value in a graph, without knowledge of either the parameter name or the paths between the paramters.
+'An Iterative Approach to finding pearson coefficient' is a method I developed, using Cypher queries, to find pearson coefficients between all pairs of parameters having numerical value in a graph, without knowledge of either the parameter name or the paths between the parameters.

 'An Introduction to SHACL' is a documentation on SHACL and its usage.